svc333/overview/it-ops-journey.md

 ### Compute
 {: #compute}

 Your server is the base of your infrastructure.
-You have various options depending on your needs, or you can mix it up if that's what your environment requires.
+Depending on your needs, you have various options, or you can mix it up if that's what your environment requires.
 Check out the following table for a summary of your compute options.

 | Option | Description |
 |--------|---------------|